alisasanib/Conker-test/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-In order to run the tests, run below command:
+In order to run the tests, run the below command:

 ```bash
 npm run test